-It can be tempting to rent a one or two bedroom apartment at first as a temporary measure just to “get the ball rolling” but understand that if you do not have enough bedrooms for your children it may be used against you by your the other parent when negotiating custodial terms.
+It can be tempting to rent a one or two bedroom apartment at first as a temporary measure just to get somewhere else.
+A two-bedroom apartment is fine, if you have enough room for your children.
+If not, it may be used against you when negotiating custodial terms.

 – Does your work schedule allow time to ensure everyone gets to school/work on time?

 – Can everyone be picked up on time?